NeuronInnovations/neuron-sdk-websocket-wrapper/README.md

 # Neuron Node-RED SDK Wrapper

-This project provides a wrapper for the Neuron SDK, enabling seamless integration with Node-RED through WebSocket connections.
-It implements the P2P communication protocol defined in the Neuron SDK, allowing for real-time data exchange between buyers and sellers.
+A WebSocket wrapper for the Neuron SDK that enables easy integration with Node-RED and other WebSocket clients.

 ## Features

-- WebSocket endpoints for P2P communication
+- WebSocket endpoints for buyer and seller nodes
-- Real-time message streaming
+- Real-time P2P message forwarding
-- Support for both buyer and seller roles
+- Internal command system for seller management
-- Integration with Node-RED
-- Secure P2P communication
+- Current peer status monitoring

 ## Developer preview quick run